-We treat children as young as 3-5 years old, teens, young adults through older adults.
-We serve families, individuals, parents, and couples.
+We treat children as young as 5 years-old, teens, and adults.
+We serve families, individuals, and parents.

 We all go through hard times at some point in our lives.
-Some individuals seek out counseling to receive support through a normal yet stressful life transition such as coping with the stress of school or a new job, being able to better handle parenting challenges, facing the empty nest, dealing with retirement, etc. Other times, life presents us with unexpected challenges such as coping with the loss of a loved one, marital difficulties, going through a divorce, dealing with chronic health problems, losing a job, etc. Whether you are dealing with one of life’s challenges or have a mental health concern such as clinical depression, anxiety, bipolar disorder, PTSD, ADHD, substance abuse, etc., we can help.
+Some individuals seek out counseling to receive support through a normal, yet stressful life transition.
+Life changes such as coping with the stress of school, parenting challenges, facing the empty nest, dealing with retirement, etc., may need additional support through counseling.
+Whether you are dealing with one of life’s challenges or have a mental health concern such as clinical depression, anxiety, bipolar disorder, PTSD, ADHD, substance abuse or more, we can help.

 Below are just some of the issues our counselors can help you with:

 When you call to make your initial appointment, our counseling receptionist will ask you some questions.

 If you do not have coverage, we will explain our sliding-fee scale and what you need to bring to your initial session.
 You may be eligible for a possible fee reduction.
 At that time, we will try to assign you to the therapist that appears to be the best fit for you and your needs.

 Your first appointment will take approximately an hour and a half.
 When you arrive, you will be given a packet of intake paperwork to fill out, or you may download the form below to fill out before your appointment.